ICIS Editorial Guidelines

 The international reputation of ICIS has been established through dedication to getting the facts right, to bringing transparency to markets shrouded in privacy.
 This document helps define the good practice necessary to achieve this aim.

-This document is the culmination of inputs from editorial staff and clients worldwide on how ICIS should grapple with the difficult issues impacting the markets today.
+This document is the culmination of inputs from editorial staff and customers worldwide on how ICIS should grapple with the difficult issues impacting the markets today.

 Our staff, and the freelance contributors commissioned to work with us, all need to be familiar with these guidelines.
 This is both a moral responsibility and a contractual obligation for everyone who creates content for ICIS.